Logan13603/10-day-3D-printer/JOURNAL.md

 7/22: 4:53

+## Design Choices:

+I went with a TZV6 for easy nozzle swaps, and good preformance, dual 5015 fans for good cooling, toolhead based on the LH stinger because that is proven to be a very very fast bedslinger with great quality.
+I opted for 9mm belts on the y axis for higher performance.
+I went with 10mm linear rods for better stability, linear rails for better quality at speeds, omc 48mm steppers for good speed.
+2 Motors for the y axis to carry around the heavy bed.
+No endstops for sensorless homing which is just simpler.
+Extrusion based frame for flexibility and rigidity.
+After I finish building it I'll probably change a lot, like making the x axis motor mount better.

 ## 7/20:
 Stayed up until 2:30am cadding after first hearing about this, got in about 2 hours of work.
 I wanted to do a basic bedslinger design.
 I found some issues with sourcing my y axis bed and carriage, so i decided to just get a custom carriage and use the kp3s bed heated bed, might try to find a cheaper one though, I'm already at like $200 including electronics, so I might need to adjust things or get rid of the linear rails and swap to v wheels to save money.
 Overall i think this was a great first day of cadding, I have a strong foundation to build on top of and add all the other various components.
 I think tomorrow im gonna make the Y carriage better and add the linear rail mounts.
 Heres a pic of the basic frame I completed